 Student Field Day 1: Sat, June 3 Location: TBD Time: 5am – 6pm

-Student Field Day 2-4: TBD by instructor teams Time: 6am – 6pm
+Student Field Day 2-4: TBD within each student/instructor group Time: 4am – 6pm

-End of Session: Mon, Aug 31 all team field days will be completed
+End of Session: Aug 31 all field days will be completed

-The ASC field days would typically be rated at the C hiking classification level, but some may be in the D classification range.
+The ASC field days will typically be rated at the Denver Group C hiking classification level, but some may be in the D classification range.
 The C classified trips can be up to 15 miles roundtrip and/or up to 3,500 feet in elevation gain.
 D trips can be over 15 miles roundtrip and/or over 3,500 feet in elevation gain.

 - Denver Group Course Tuition: $115